El Monte

 Both the US Forest Service and Bureau of Land Management care for millions of acres of land where free camping is allowed.

-Many retailers and casinos may also allow you to camp for a night in their parking lot with permission from the owner.
+Many retailers and casinos may also allow you to camp for a night in their car park with permission from the owner.

 What are the differences between Class A, B, and C motorhomes?

-• Class A: (21-45 ft) The biggest and most expensive vehicles, they can be hard to manoeuvre if you are new to driving motorhomes but are often equipped with additional luxuries.
+• Class A: (21-45 ft) The biggest and most expensive; can be hard to manoeuvre if you are new to driving motorhomes but often comes equipped with additional luxuries.

-• Class B: (17-19 ft) Small and affordable, these vehicles are easier to drive and manoeuvre.
-Class B vehicles are often known as conversion vans and are built on a smaller chassis compared to Class A vehicles.
+• Class B: (17-19 ft) Small and affordable, easier to drive or manoeuvre.
+Class B vehicles are often known as campervans/conversions and are built on a smaller chassis than the Class A.

-Class C vehicles come equipped with a good number of facilities, including a self-contained toilet, refrigerator, heating or AC, and cooking facilities.
+Class C vehicles come equipped with a good amount of facilities including a self-contained toilet, refrigerator, heating or air conditioning and cooking facilities.

-Can I travel from the US to Canada in my rental campervan?
+Can I travel from the US to Canada in my hired motorhome?

 This depends on the company.
-Several rental suppliers will allow you to travel to Canada in your rental vehicle, including Apollo, El Monte, Jucy, Campervan North America, Travellers Autobarn, Escape Rentals and Cruise America.
+Several suppliers will allow you to travel to Canada in your hire vehicle, including Road Bear, El Monte, Cruise America, Escape Rentals, Campervan North America and Travellers Autobarn (Canada entry fee applies).

 Please contact support for information on other suppliers.
 You must comply with visa and customs requirements at all times.